dshhh/unchain/README.md

 #

-This SoftEther VPN gateway on GL-AR300M allows you to pass through firewalls and use potentially blocked protocols like IPsec.
+This SoftEther VPN gateway on GL-AR300M allows you to pass through firewalls and use potentially blocked protocols like IPsec almost everywhere.

 ## Requirements